fugue/regula/docs/src/usage.md

 >
 ```

-This feature makes it simpler to [write rules](development/writing-rules.md) and [test/debug rules](development/rule-development.md), because you can easily see Regula's resource view for an input file without having to run a separate script.
+This feature makes it simpler to [write rules](development/writing-rules.md) and [test/debug rules](development/writing-tests.md), because you can easily see Regula's resource view for an input file without having to run a separate script.

-You can [evaluate test input](development/rule-development.md#test-a-rule-via-regula-repl) if you switch to a rule package and import the dynamically generated data like so:
+You can [evaluate test input](development/testing-rules.md#test-a-rule-via-regula-repl) if you switch to a rule package and import the dynamically generated data like so:

 ```
 > package rules.private_bucket_acl
 > import data.infra.cfn_resources_yaml
 ```

 Once you've done that, you can evaluate rules using the `mock_input` (advanced rules), `mock_resources` (simple rules), or `mock_config` (for use cases where you want to check configuration outside of resources, such as provider config).
+See [Test Inputs](development/test-inputs.md) for more information about the types of input.

 In the example below, we check the resource named `Bucket1` in the IaC file `infra/cfn_resources.yaml` against the rule `allow` in the package `rules.private_bucket_acl`: